Nosfeato/Sound-App/README.md

 ## Project layout

-Each components should have an index.js and affiliated **NAMED** css file in order to increase import/development speed while keeping an easily reorganisable code (that way future reorganisation only requires to drag and drop and almost evrything will work without needing to recode imports).
+Each components should have an index.js and affiliated **NAMED** css file in order to increase import/development speed while keeping an easily reorganisable code (that way future reorganisation only requires to drag and drop and almost everything will work without needing to recode imports).
 Indeed we will use relative and not absolute path for our imports to increase the flexibility of our app.

 Components should respect the following web and React standards and organisation: